Mic92/blog/content/posts/nixos-tests.md

 node1
 ```

-For complex tests we may however rely on certain test code to be execute and only
+For complex tests, you may need to execute certain test code and only inspect
-inspect the virtual machine after a certain step in execution.
+the virtual machine after a certain step in execution.
+In these cases, you can
-Here it comes handy to use the `breakpoint()` function in our test script and run the `test-driver` without `--interactive` flag:
+use the `breakpoint()` function in your test script and run the test-driver
+without the `--interactive` flag:

 ```
 # shortend example ./tests/hello-world-server.nix from above